JohnFLand/Rule-Logging-and-State-Checker/README.md

 # Rule Logging and State Checker

-A Hubitat app that scans Rule Machine (RM) and Button Controller (BC) rules and reports their logging status, Disabled and Paused state, and Private Boolean value.
-It also scans supported Hubitat built-in apps (Notifications, Basic Rules, Simple Automation Rules, Basic Button Controller, Room Lighting, Motion Lighting) and reports their Logging setting and Disabled and Paused states in a second table.
+This app scans Rule Machine (**RM**) and Button Controller (**BC**) rules and reports their logging status (Events, Triggers, Actions), Disabled and Paused states, and Private Boolean value in a first table.
+It also scans rules of supported Hubitat built-in apps (Notifications, Basic Rules, Simple Automation Rules, Basic Button Controller, Room Lighting, Motion Lighting) and reports their Logging setting and Disabled and Paused states in a second table.
 The two tables each have their own filter, sort, and hide controls.

+Button Controller rules show **—** in the Events column because BC rules have no Events logging option.

+Rule types that expose only one broad logging toggle (rather than separate Events, Triggers, and Actions controls) appear in the Built-in App Logging table.

+---

 ## Installation